kennytilton/mxtodomvc/README.md

 > "Derived Values, Flowing" -- the [re-frame](https://github.com/Day8/re-frame/blob/master/README.md) tag-line

 Matrix enjoys much good company in this field.
 We believe Matrix offers more simplicity, transparency, granularity, expressiveness, efficiency, and functional coverage, but in each dimension differs only in degree, not spirit.
 Other recommended CLJS libraries are [Reagent](https://reagent-project.github.io/), [Hoplon/Javelin](https://github.com/hoplon/javelin), and [re-frame](https://github.com/Day8/re-frame).
 Beyond CLJS, we admire [MobX](https://github.com/mobxjs/mobx/blob/master/README.md) (JS), [binding.Scala](https://github.com/ThoughtWorksInc/Binding.scala/blob/11.0.x/README.md), and Python [Trellis](https://pypi.org/project/Trellis/).
 Let us know about any we missed.

-#### mxWeb, "poster" application
-*mxWeb* is a thin web un-framework built atop Matrix.
-We introduce Matrix with mxWeb because nothing challenges a developer more than keeping application state straight while an intelligent user does their best to use a rich interface correctly.
-Then marketing wants a U/X overhaul.

-We say "un-framework" because mxWeb exists only to wire the DOM for dataflow.
-The API design imperative is that the MDN reference be the mxWeb reference; mxWeb itself introduces no new architecture.

 #### TodoMVC
 So far, so abstract.
 Ourselves, we think better in concrete.
 Let's get "hello, Matrix" running and then start building [TodoMVC](http://todomvc.com) from scratch.